thomasjjj/Telegram_Geolocation_Scraper/README.md

 ### Integrated Kepler.gl Maps

 Use the built-in menu under **Advanced Options → Visualise coordinates (Kepler.gl)** to create interactive, shareable maps without leaving the scraper.
 The visualiser supports multiple presets (points, heatmap, clusters, hexagons, arcs, temporal animations) and outputs standalone HTML files ready for publication.
 For automation, pass `auto_visualize=True` to `channel_scraper` and a map will be generated alongside your CSV export.
 Refer to [docs/VISUALIZATION.md](docs/VISUALIZATION.md) for detailed guidance and advanced configuration tips.

+## Troubleshooting

+### "Search all chats" takes too long

+- Limit the search to recent messages (e.g., last 30 days).
+- Reduce the messages-per-chat limit (try 50–100 instead of 200).
+- Cancel with `Ctrl+C` and retry with narrower parameters or by selecting specific chats.

+### Progress seems stuck

+Long gaps usually occur while scanning chats with thousands of messages or when Telegram enforces rate limits.

+- Wait 30 seconds to see if the progress counter updates.
+- Review the log output for details.
+- Cancel with `Ctrl+C` and restart with tighter limits if needed.

 ### Google Earth